Why Do Students Drop Out of College?

 5. Cultural capital and “college knowledge”

+Among the reasons why students drop out of college is a lack of a feeling of belonging.
 Often, first-gen and low-income students report feelings of self-doubt and a lack of feeling like they belong on college campuses.
 In many cases, achievement gaps aren’t due to poor academic planning.
 Rather, they’re due to cultural challenges, especially for those whose parents did not attend college.
 They may struggle to navigate the jargon and higher ed lingo used in campus guides, course syllabi, and school websites.
 They may not know social norms, good study practices, where to find resources, or what “office hours” are.
 Also, many do not know that it is possible to withdraw from a class rather than fail.
 Yet first-gen students are typically hesitant to seek out help for fear of “outing” themselves as one who does not belong.
 This may sway first-gen students to drop out of college.

 Low-income students may come from backgrounds in which they had little choice or control over their environments.
 As a result, they may be surprised that so many tasks, such as choosing courses and filling out required forms, are their own responsibility.
 They may also come from communities that stress interdependence, such as aiding and caring for neighbors.
 As a result, they may struggle to adapt to college cultures that value individualized behaviors, such as thinking independently, challenging norms, and sharing personal views.